How to use cloud-init

 How to specify user or vendor data

-configuration can be used to, for example, upgrade or install packages, add users, or run commands.
+The user-data and vendor-data configuration can be used to, for example, upgrade or install packages, add users, or run commands.

-The provided values must have a first line that indicates what type of user data format (opens in a new tab) is being passed to cloud-init
+The provided values must have a first line that indicates what type of user data format (opens in a new tab) is being passed to cloud-init.
+For activities like upgrading packages or setting up a user, #cloud-config is the data format to use.

 The configuration data is stored in the following files in the instance’s root file system: